AFS-Bootcamp-202211-Group-B/practice-tdd-parking-lot/src/test_cases.md

 Given a parking lot, and a used ticket, when fetch the car, then return null.
 AC5
 Given a full parking lot, and a car, when park the car, then return null.

+Story 2
+AC1
+Given a parking lot, and a wrong ticket, when fetch the car, then return null, and throw "Unrecognized parking ticket".
+Given a parking lot, and a used ticket, when fetch the car, then return null, and throw "Unrecognized parking ticket".
+AC2
+Given a full parking lot, and a car, when park the car, then return null, and throw "No available position".